jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 The are also CU and CCU variants for controlled-U and controlled-controlled-U gates.

-For further details see the 'U' gate in the [TinyQsim Gates](Gates.md) guide.
+For further details see the 'U' gate in the [TinyQsim Gates](TinyQsim_gates.md) guide.

-### Parametrized Gates
+### Parameterized Custom Gates

-Parameterized gates, such as the P (phase) gate are internally defined as functions that return a unitary matrix.
+A parameterized gate can be defined as a function that returns a unitary matrix.

-We can create our own custom parametrized gates in the same way.
 For example, suppose that we wish to create the following custom parameterized phase gate.

 ```math
 \text{RK}(k) =\begin{bmatrix}1 & 0 \\ 0 & e^{\large\frac{2\pi i}{2^k}}\end{bmatrix}